LunarTear9/toeilines/README.md

 Implements json and protobuf APIs
 Static and dynamic Data is provided by ODPT

-Supported Lines

-Asakusa Shinjuku Oedo Mita
+Supported Lines: Asakusa, Shinjuku, Oedo, Mita

-Sakura Tram is partially supported
+Sakura Tram is partially supported for now

 Private message for commented code version!